The Best Small Towns You’d Actually Want to Live In

 Top draw: Lavender farms

 Everything is supposed to be bigger in Texas, but not the crowds in Blanco.
-Smack dab in Hill Country and just 48 miles outside of Austin, this small town has plenty of wide-open spaces and fragrant lavender fields.
+Smack-dab in Hill Country and just 48 miles outside of Austin, this small town has plenty of wide-open spaces and fragrant lavender fields.
 In fact, Blanco is the Lavender Capital of Texas.
-You can score a home here for an average price tag of about $309,000.
+The median price tag of a home here is about $184,420.

 Top draw: Parks and trails